ronoaldo/FlashforgeFinderIntegration/README.md

 Download from the .curapackages from Releases page and drop them into Cura.
 After you restart Cura, plugins will be installed and you can save .GX files already.

 In order to add Flashforge Finder, you need to use the Extensions -> Flashforge Finder -> Install files menu entry.
 After that step, you can see FlashForge Finder in the Add Printer dialog.
-Also, you can use the "Pause at layer (Flashforge Finder)" post-processing script to print in multiple colors with the programmed filament switch method.

 ## From source